DNS autoscaling based on the cluster size

 Define the scaling parameters

-pod regularly polls the Kubernetes server for the number of Managed Service for Kubernetes cluster nodes and cores.
-Based on this data, the number of CoreDNS replicas is calculated.
+The kube-dns-autoscaler pod regularly polls the Kubernetes server for the number of Managed Service for Kubernetes cluster nodes and cores.
+Based on this data, it calculates the number of CoreDNS replicas.

-For more information about calculating, see the cluster-proportional-autoscaler
+For more information about calculating, see this cluster-proportional-autoscaler page on GitHub

 replicas = max( ceil( cores * 1/coresPerReplica ) , ceil( nodes * 1/nodesPerReplica ) )